mixelpixel/ngrok_and_http-server/README.md

       - README.md documenting how to use ngrok and http-server to deploy
   ```
   - NOTE: Pressing the `q` key will "quit" the display of the git commit history log and return you to your console.
 5. You may have also noticed that **favicon.ico** file.
-What's all about?
+What's that all about?

 <p align="right"><a href="#index">Index</a></p>